jayswan/strength_training/README.md

 - Sit ups
 - Planks
 - Dumbbell rows
+- One-hand dumbbell deadlifts
+- Ring dips

 ## Questions
 - Why don't you do heavy squats, deadlifts, etc?
   - I am also doing a fair amount of running and cycling.
 I find that I can recover from the air squats, goblet squats, lunges, and power cleans and still be able to run and ride.
 If I do heavy squats and deads I don't recover fast enough.
 It might be different for you.
+Sometimes I do barbell squats and deadlifts, but I keep the weight light (usually bodyweight or less).
 - What supplements do you take?
-  - The only supplement I take right now is Onnit krill oil.
+  - I use carbohydrate sports drinks from Tailwind Nutrition and an egg/whey protein powder mix from True Nutrition.
+No financial interest.